reedhedges/AMRISim/README.md

 discover available AMRISim hosts or WiBox devices via a short network broadcast.)
 For details on this protocol see below.

-The ROS interfaces are in-process nodes created for each simulated robot.
-If no ROS master is detected, an option is presented to start roscore.
+The ROS1 interfaces are in-process nodes created for each simulated robot.
+If no ROS1 master is detected, an option is presented to start roscore.
 The nodes currently have arbitrary names beginning with the prefix "AMRISim-" (but better naming may be added in the future, similar to how information about robots is logged and reported via Pioneer connection.)
-See below for ROS topics.
+See below for ROS1 topics.

 ![Connection Diagram](connection-diagram.png)